chernistry/jobfuq/README.md

 - **Update Job Scores:** Writes the AI evaluation back to the database.
 - **Blacklist Checks:** Ensures unwanted jobs are filtered out.

-All SQL files are located in `jobfuq/sql/` and are loaded dynamically by `jobfuq/database.py`.
+All SQL files are located in `jobfuq/database/sql/` and are dynamically loaded by the database module.

 ---